Duomo (San Romolo)

 The church in art

-Several views of the interior (see below) by R. C. Goff in his book
+several later views of the interior (see left) by R. C. Goff in his book

 Florence and Some Tuscan Cities.